 Plus, the sole is made of high-quality rubber to enhance grip on different surfaces.

-The Crazy Explosive is available in three colors and sports xeno material for the upper construction.
+The Crazy Explosive basketball shoe is available in three colors and sports xeno material for the upper construction.

 First introduced in 2015, xeno is a material that alters its colors depending on the amount of light available.

 - Innovative xeno technology for the upper

 - Elevated shaft for ankle support

 According to the American College of Foot and Ankle Surgeons, weak ankles are often caused by previous injuries.

 When you sustain an injury, the ligaments of the joint are stretched and in worse scenarios, torn.

 An injured ankle makes it difficult to balance properly and unless you put effort into strengthening and rehabilitation, your ankles will become quite weak.